j-labbe/j-labbe/README.md

 ## Hi, I'm Jack 👋

-Feel free to take a look around my public repos.
+Feel free to take a look around my public projects!

-Eventually, you'll be able to visit my [website](https://jacklabbe.com), but as of writing this it's still in development.
+I work as an independent contractor (for now) building systems to help businesses solve problems.
+Right now, my largest projects is a cloud-based data management system (unfortunately it must remain in a private repo for security reasons).

+Feel free to check out my [website](https://jacklabbe.com) for some more info about me.
+The source code is right here on GitHub, too!

 <!--